 The study highlights the involvement of various paranasal sinuses in patients diagnosed with bilateral nasal polyps.
 Among the paranasal sinuses, the maxillary and ethmoid sinuses were most commonly affected, reflecting their close anatomical relationship with the nasal cavity and susceptibility to inflammatory processes.
 The frontal and sphenoid sinuses demonstrated less frequent involvement, suggesting variability in the extent of disease progression.
 These findings underline the importance of comprehensive radiological evaluation in patients with bilateral nasal polyps to accurately assess sinus involvement and guide effective management strategies.
 Early diagnosis and targeted treatment could potentially reduce complications and improve patient outcomes.
-Further research is recommended to explore the relationship between sinus involvement and disease sphenoid sinus in six, the middle turbinate in two, the septum in two, and the ethmoid sinus in one, based on their severity, as well as the impact of the rapeutic interventions.
+Further research is recommended to explore the relationship between sinus involvement and disease severity, as well as the impact of the rapeutic interventions.